MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 This was first announced last year at various conferences and then with a detailed timeline earlier in 2019.
 For more information, see [Business Central April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Does this impact me if I use Business Central online?
-No, this change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the Windows client.
+No. This change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the Windows client.
 For online customers, the modern client continues to be their day-to-day toolset without any change, except for multiple productivity improvements.

 For more information, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).